usnistgov/FederalProfile-8259A/_8259-Catalog/protection.md

 ## Secure Transmission

-Ability to secure data transmissions sent to and from the IOT device.
-Configurations that may be necessary:
+Ability to secure data transmissions sent to and from the IoT device.
+Capabilities that may be necessary:
 - Ability to configure the cryptographic algorithm to protect data in transit.
   - Ability to support trusted data exchange with a specified minimum strength cryptography algorithm.
   - Ability to support data encryption and signing to prevent data from being altered in transit.